Skew Symmetric Extended Affine Lie algebras: Introduction

 In this paper we introduce a class of Extended Affine Lie Algebras (EALA) which we call Skew Symmetric Extended Affine Lie Algebras ( for short SSEALA).
 For any skew symmetric matrix $B$ $(B^T=-B)$ over complex numbers we define an EALA $\tau_B$ which we call Skew Symmetric Extended Affine Lie Algebra (SSEALA).
 The first author in \cite{RH} introduced Hamiltonian Extended Affine Lie Algebra (HEALA) and a Contact Extended Affine Lie Algebra (KEALA).
 They both are SSEALA and the underlying skew symmetric matrix is non-degenerate for HEALA (see Example \ref{e3.1}) and degenerate for KEALA (see Example \ref{e3.2}).\\

-EALAs have been extensively studied in the last two decades, see \cite{AABGP,AG,N1,N2,ABFP} and references there in.
-There authors mainly study the structure of an EALA and able to give a definite shape to the core of EALA (see \ref{co2.1} for the definition of Core of an EALA).
-Later several authors studied the representations of EALAs, see (\cite{RH,RSB,TB,CLT1,CLT2,SP1,SP2}).
+EALAs have been extensively studied in the last two decades, see \cite{AABGP,AG,N1,N2,ABFP} and references therein.
+There authors mainly study the structure of an EALA and able to give a definite shape to the core of EALA (see subsection \ref{co2.1} for the definition of core of an EALA and in particular for $\tau_B$ core is $\mf g \ot \mcal A \op \wtil {\mcal Z}$, for more details see the definition of $\tau_B$ from Section 3).
+Later several authors studied representations of EALAs, see (\cite{RH,RSB,TB,CLT1,CLT2,PR,SP1,SP2,YY}).
 In fact the first author of the current paper has classified irreducible integrable modules for HEALA (both level zero and non-zero level) in \cite{RH}. \\